 When most people think of education, they think of the types of schools that we went to from Kindergarten to High School and College.

 When we think of Education businesses, we think of something different.
 Our experience in selling education business has been in selling preschools/daycares, driving schools, tutoring, supplemental child education, test preparation, adult education, educational camps, and niche education businesses.

 Examples of two education businesses we have sold are:

 - Day Care & Preschool Business & Property.
-A business that provides daycare for children ages 6 months to 10 years old.
-They provide child development programs and education classes.
-The owner was ready to retire and we found a buyer that would show the same care that the owner had for the business.
+A business that provides daycare for children ages six months to 10 years old.
+They offer child development programs and education classes.
+The owner was ready to retire, and we found a buyer that would show the same care that the owner had for the business.
 The owner will stay on help the new owner learns the business.

-The sectors of the transportation industry can have very different types of buyer that would be interested in their business.
-Some of the different types of transportation businesses that we have interested buyers in are:
+The sectors of the transportation industry can have very different types of buyers that would be interested in their business.
+Some of the different kinds of transportation businesses that we have interested buyers for are:

 - Medical Transportation including:

 - Ambulance (Emergency Medical)